 Support for Postgraduate Researchers who Teach

 The University's policy on Doctoral Students who Teach (PDF, 372 KB) requires that "doctoral students employed to teach or assess receive appropriate development for this purpose".
-This includes completing the mandatory courses provided by the Centre for Academic, Professional and Organisational Development (CAPOD) as well as "appropriate training and support throughout their time teaching" provided by the Schools.
-CAPOD also provides additional support that postgraduates can access if they wish.
+This includes completing the mandatory courses provided by the Centre for Educational Enhancement and Development (CEED) as well as "appropriate training and support throughout their time teaching" provided by the Schools.
+CEED also provides additional support that postgraduates can access if they wish.
 These options are all detailed in the information given below.

 Research postgraduate students who are planning to do any teaching should familiarise themselves with the policy, and read through the information below.

-The purpose of the workshops is to ensure that all postgraduate teachers have a basic understanding of the UK educational environment, awareness of relevant St Andrews policies and the range of support available for students, and grounding in the basic skills they will need to teach groups of students and to mark student work effectively.
+The purpose of the workshops is to ensure that all postgraduate and other part-time teachers have a basic understanding of the Scottish higher education environment, awareness of relevant St Andrews policies and the range of support available for students, and grounding in the basic skills they will need to teach groups of students and to mark student work effectively.

 The workshops run from 1-5pm.
 Students hoping to teach this academic year should sign up for one Tutoring and one Assessment workshop.
 If students are unable to attend one or both of the workshops for their Faculty, they can sign up for any of the other sessions.
 Students can book a place on these workshops using the Personal Development Management System (PDMS).
 This also includes the venue and details of the course content.
 Students should, where possible, attend the workshops just before the semester in which they first start teaching.